-Dividend Growth Forum is a message board where investors can hang out and discuss their portfolios, share stock ideas, and discuss the general market.
-It’s a nice place to post your thoughts and bounce ideas off of other investors or ask any questions about investments.
+Dividend Growth Forum is a message board where investors can hang out and discuss their personal portfolios, share investment ideas, and discuss the general stock market.
+It’s a nice place to post your thoughts and bounce ideas off other investors or ask any questions about investments.

-The U.S. Dividend Champions List can be found HERE, and is the go-to source in finding all of the top dividend growth stocks in the market.
-Seeking Alpha contributor David Fish maintains and posts monthly updates to the spreadsheet, which groups dividend growth into Champions (25+ years of dividend growth), Contenders (10-24 years), and Challengers (5-9 years).
-The spreadsheets also contains a ton of other important information like growth rates, debt metrics, payout ratios, earnings projections, and payout dates.
+The U.S. Dividend Champions List is the go-to source in finding all the top dividend growth stocks in the market.
+Seeking Alpha contributor David Fish maintains and posts monthly updates to the spreadsheet, which groups companies into Dividend Champions (25+ years of dividend growth), Dividend Contenders (10-24 years), and Dividend Challengers (5-9 years).
+The spreadsheets also has other important information like growth rates, debt metrics, payout ratios, earnings projections, and payout dates.

-Dividend Channel has an excellent DRIP Returns Calculator that shows what your total returns would be by investing through different time periods with individual stocks, and allows you to compare those results with the different market benchmarks: DOW, S&P, and NASDAQ.
+Dividend Channel has an excellent DRIP Returns Calculator that shows what your total investment returns would be by investing through different time periods with each stock, and allows you to compare those results against the market benchmarks: DOW Jones, S&P, and NASDAQ.

 Robert Allen Schwartz’s tessellation website is an excellent site that shows which companies have been the best dividend growers through the decades.
-It includes all of the companies from David Fish’s Champions List and provides several different views on historical growth rates and which have produced the longest steaks of growth rates.
-It also provides a historical archive of the U.S. Dividend Champions spreadsheets for users.
+It includes all the companies from David Fish’s Dividend Champions List and provides several different views on historical growth rates and which companies have produced the longest steaks of growth.
+It also provides a historical archive of the U.S. Dividend Champion spreadsheets for users.

 The Single Best Investment is the book that first got me interested in the dividend growth strategy.
 It provides an excellent summary of how investing in high quality and predictable businesses and then letting the compounding work as your dividends grow is a better path to wealth than speculating on earnings and focusing on capital gains.